n1o/study_notes/study_notes/notes/gibs_sampling.md

     x_3^{s+1} \sim p(x_3| x_1^{s+1}, x_2^{s+1})
 $$

+Here we require that we can efficiently sample from the conditional distribution.

 We can generalize this to D variables.
 If $x_i$ is visible we do not need to sample it since it is already known.
 The expression $p(x_i|x_{-i})$ is called the **full conditional** for variable i.

 In general $x_i$ may only depend on some of the other variables.
 If we represent $p(x)$ as a graphical model, we can infer the dependencies by looking at *i'ts Markov blanket*.

-In general we need to throw away the initial samples until the Markov chain has **burned in**, or entered its stationary distribution.
+## Gibbs sampling comared to Metropolis hastings

+Gibbs sampling is a type of random walk through parameter space, and hence can be thought of as a Metropolis-Hastings algorithm with a special proposal distribution.
+At each iteration in the cycle, we are drawing a proposal for a new value of a particular parameter, where the proposal distribution is the conditional posterior probability of that parameter.
+This means that the proposal move is always accepted.
+Hence, if we draw samples form the conditional distribution, Gibbs sampling can be much more efficient than regular Metropoli-Hastings.
+More formally, we want to show that

+## Metropolis with Gibbs
+In some cases it is difficult to sample from a conditional distribution, than we use [metropolis hastings](metropolis_hastings.md) instead.
 ## Collapsed Gibbs sampling

 In some cases, we can analyticaly integrate out some of the unknown quantities, and just sample the rest.
 This is called **collapsed Gibbs sampler**, and it tends to be much more efficient, since it is sampling in a lower dimensional space.